 There's only one stipulation, and that's that you use your Starbucks Card or their mobile app to purchase the drink, be it a tea refill or hot brewed coffee.
 You then need to use that same card or login on the app again to purchase a second drink.

-However, somer restrictions apply.
-You can’t start with a Tall Latte and expect to have a Venti Iced Passion Tea as your refill – upgrading the size would count as a new purchase.
+However, some restrictions apply.
+You can't start with a Tall Latte and expect to have a Venti Iced Passion Tea as your refill - upgrading the size would count as a new purchase.
+You also don't need to refill with the original drink you purchased.

 So to be clear, the following four orders are completely within refill boundaries, no matter what your original beverage order was: iced tea, hot tea, iced coffee, or hot coffee.
-You shouldn’t be charged refill charge as long as you used a registered Starbucks card to order it and you have not yet left the Starbucks in question.
-Yes, this refill policy only works when you are at one Starbucks location for a period of time.
+You shouldn't be charged refill charge as long as you used a registered Starbucks card to order it and you have not yet left the Starbucks in question.
+Yes, this refill policy only works when you are at one Starbucks location (such as a grocery store) for a period of time.
+Yes, you can get free refills of brewed coffee if you ordered an iced tea as your first drink.
+No, This does not apply to espresso-based drinks such as frappuccinos, or mochas sadly.

-No, you can’t do this at the drive-thru, but we think that it may be a great option for anyone looking to spend over an hour lounging around, lazily writing freelance articles (read: checking up on Facebook).
+No, you can't do this at the drive-thru, but we think that it may be a great option for anyone looking to spend over an hour lounging around, lazily writing freelance articles (read: checking up on Facebook) and wanting to sip on free Starbucks coffee.